olivhoenen/imas-data-dictionary/html_documentation/utilities/IMAS-URI-scheme.md

 ### Query

 A `query` is mandatory.
-It starts with `?` and is composed of a list of semi-colon `;` (or ampersand `&`) separated pairs `key=value`.
+It starts with `?` and is composed of a list of semi-colon `;` (or ampersand `&`) separated `key=value` pairs.
 The following keys are standard and recognized by all backends:

 - `path`: absolute path on the localhost where the data is stored (e.g. `path=/project/run` or `path=./localrun`);
-- `pulse`, `run`, `user`, `database`, `version`: allowed for both compatibility purpose with historical data-entry identifiers (e.g. `pulse=123;run=2;user=me;database=test;version=3`, but the legacy `shot` instead of `pulse` is also permitted).
+- `pulse`, `run`, `user`, `database`, `version`: allowed for compatibility with historical data-entry identifiers (e.g. `pulse=123;run=2;user=me;database=test;version=3`, where the legacy `shot` instead of `pulse` is also permitted).

-**Note**: if legacy identifiers are provided, they are always transformed into a standard `path` before the query is being passed to the backend.
+**Note**: If legacy identifiers are provided, they are always transformed into a standard `path` before the query is passed to the backend.

-Other keys may exist, be optional or mandatory for a given backend.
+Other keys may exist, both optional and mandatory for a given backend.
 Please refer to the latest documentation of the Access-Layer for more information on backend-specific keys.

 ### Fragment

 In order to identify a subset from a given data-entry, a `fragment` can be added to the URI.
-Such `fragment`, which starts with a hash `#`, is optional and allows to identify a specific IDS, or a part of an IDS.
+Such a `fragment`, which starts with a hash `#`, is optional and allows to identify a specific IDS, or a part of an IDS.

 The structure of the fragment is **`#idsname[:occurrence][/idspath]`**, where: